L & G

 A formal invitation with the full RSVP will follow in the summer

 This is a destination wedding, so we're sending save-the-dates early to give everyone time to plan.
-We'd love to know whether you're hoping to join us — and we have one optional question about accommodations to help us coordinate.
+We'd love to know whether you're hoping to join us.

 Thank you